-This lemma gives a view to the statistical behaviors of generic maps in any Baire space of dynamics: for a generic map, the statistical behavior that can be observed for times close to infinity can not be changed dramatically by small perturbations. \begin{proof} Using Lemma \ref{E lsc}, this is a direct consequence of Fort's theorem. \end{proof} The following theorem reveals how two notion of statistical instability in law and being non-statistical in law are connected.
+This lemma gives a view to the statistical behaviors of generic maps in any Baire space of dynamics: for a generic map, the statistical behavior that can be observed for times close to infinity can not be changed dramatically by small perturbations. \begin{proof} Using Lemma \ref{E lsc}, this is a direct consequence of Fort's theorem. \end{proof} Now we are ready to prove Theorem \ref{thm.generic BLambda}.
+This theorem reveals how two notions of statistical instability in law and non-statistical maps in law are connected.
 There is another proof of this theorem which is communicated by Pierre Berger that can be found in \cite{talebi20} (Theorem 1.14).